Paratya curvirostris

 Paratya curvirostris is a species of freshwater shrimp in the family Atyidae.
 It is endemic to New Zealand, where it is distributed from North Island to Stewart Island, and including the Chatham Islands.
 It is the only true decapod shrimp to inhabit freshwater in New Zealand.

+Names

+In the indigenous Māori language, Paratya curvirostris is known by several names: koeke, kōuraura, mōwhīwhiti and tarawera.